zowe/docs-site/docs/user-guide/address-security-requirements.md

 The following user IDs can run Zowe:

 * **[ZWESVUSR](#zwesvusr)**
-This user runs most of the Zowe core components.
+This is the stated task ID of the Zowe runtime user who runs most of the Zowe core components. <!-- It seems this information about working with USS should be in a table and not in this short description -->To work with USS, this user ID must have a valid OMVS segment.
+For detailed information about which permissions are required to run Zowe core services as well as specific individual components, see the [Security Permissions Reference Table](#security-permissions-reference-table) in this article.
 * **[ZWESIUSR](#zwesiusr)**
-This user runs the cross memory server (ZIS)
+This user runs the cross memory server (ZIS).

-The security administrator also assigns permissions to the security group [ZWEADMIN](#zweadmin), as well as permissions to individual Zowe users.

-### ZWESVUSR

-This is a started task ID for `ZWESLSTC`.

-The task starts a USS environment using `BPXBATSL` that executes the core Zowe Desktop (ZLUX) node.js server, the Java API Mediation Layer, and the Z Secure Services C component.
-To work with USS, the user ID `ZWESVUSR` must have a valid OMVS segment.

-### ZWESIUSR

 This is a started task ID used to run the PROCLIB `ZWESISTC` that launches the [cross memory server (ZIS)](./configure-xmem-server.md).
 This started task ID must have a valid OMVS segment.

-### ZWEADMIN

-ZWEADMIN is a group that `ZWESVUSR` and `ZWESIUSR` should belong to.
+The security administrator also assigns permissions to the security group [ZWEADMIN](#zweadmin). `ZWEADMIN` is a group consisting of `ZWESVUSR` and `ZWESIUSR`.
 This group must have a valid OMVS segment.

-### zowe_user
+Additionally, the scurity administrator assigns permissions to individual Zowe users.
 If z/OSMF is used for authentication and serving REST APIs for Zowe CLI and Zowe Explorer users, the TSO user ID for end users must belong to one or both of the groups `IZUUSER` or `IZUADMIN`.
 ## Security Permissions Reference Table

-The following reference table describes which permissions are required to run Zowe core services as well as specific individual components.
+The following reference table describes which permissions are required for the user ID `ZWESVUSR` to run Zowe core services and specific individual components.

 | Feature of a Zowe server-side component                    | Resource class    | Resource name                          | Type of access required | Reason                                                                                                                                                                                                                        |
 |------------------------------------------------------------|----------|-----------------------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|